It’s Hard but Not Impossible to Lose Weight If You Have Thyroid Problems

 A skilled chef can cook an egg in at least 5 different ways and make them all taste amazing.

-Each variation has a different texture, a different flavor profile, and brings variety to the same food making it easier to consume consistently.
+Each variation has a different texture, and a different flavor profile, and brings variety to the same food making it easier to consume consistently.

 I picked eggs here because I consider them to be one of nature’s multivitamins but you can apply this same principle to just about any real whole food.